 However, I again want to caution that there is no right answer.
 The best answer you can give is from the heart.
-Hearings are largely about assessing your credibility and if you are just saying what you think the Judge wants to hear, the Judge will know it.
+Hearings are largely about accessing your credibility and if you are just saying what you think the Judge wants to hear, the Judge will know it.

 I realize this post may frustrate some of you: “be optimistic” but “be honest.”

 What if my honest answer isn’t optimistic?